9 Ways to Improve Your Billing Process

 Businesses know that getting their monthly bills in the mail to customers is just one part of the invoicing process.

 Of course, the good news is that most customers pay on time.
 The National Foundation for Credit Counseling says that in typical times, about a quarter of people are late paying their bills and about 10 percent have to go to collections.
 Of course, that can fluctuate, as employment goes up and down and other economic challenges face our customers.

 From one end of the billing process to the other though, there are some ways to make changes that might boost those payment percentages up a bit, regardless of the economic situation.

-An invoice isn’t an Hermes purse, but its design is still important.
+An invoice isn’t an Chanel bag, but its design is still important.

 Chances are, you’ve gotten a bill in the mail that wasn’t easy to read or understand.
 Those confusing invoices might get put aside for the moment, to be deciphered later.
 Then they get forgotten or get lost among other mail.
 An invoice that is clear, uncluttered and easy to understand is more likely to get paid instead of put off.
 How to improve your invoice processing starts with the simplicity of the design.